Introduction to SDLC

 Once the Analysis Phase is over, next comes the need to come up with the most accurate, robust, efficient and cost-effective architecture of the product that needs to be developed.
 Usually, more than one design is proposed in this phase, and the best one is selected based on different parameters such as robustness, durability, timeline, cost-effectiveness, and many more!
 The different design architecture is generally documented in Design Document Specification or DDS.

 This phase consists of 2 design approaches:

 - Low-Level Design: This task is performed by the Senior Developers where they specify the function of each module of the product architecture that has to be developed.

 - High-Level Design: This task is performed by Architects/Senior Architects where they design different possible architectures of the product that has to be developed.

 After the testing phase is over, the first version of the software is deployed and delivered to the customer for their use.
-Once the customer starts using the developed software, there is the scope of bug fixing that was not detected during testing phase as when a large group of end users starts using the software, there could be some probability that few boundary cases might have been missed.
-There is also scope for upgrading the software with newer versions and latest security patches and technologies.
+Once the customer starts using the developed software, there is the scope of bug fixing that was not detected during the testing phase as when a large group of end-users starts using the software; there could be some probability that few boundary cases might have been missed.
+There is also scope for upgrading the software with newer versions and the latest security patches and technologies.
 And finally, there is also scope for enhancement of the software by adding more features into the existing software.

 - Waterfall Model

 1. Waterfall Model